Posterior linearisation smoothing with robust iterations

-It is clear that the cost function in \cref{eq:ipls:gn:cost_fn} depends on the most recent estimate of the sequence of covariance matrices, both through the \slr expectations in \cref{eq:ipls:state_bar,eq:ipls:meas_bar} and through the estimated linearisation errors $\procLinCovIt{i}_{\ts}$ and $\measLinCovIt{i}_{\ts}$.
+An important property is that the cost function in \cref{eq:ipls:gn:cost_fn} depends on the most recent estimate of the sequence of covariance matrices, both through the \slr expectations in \cref{eq:slr:moments} and through the estimated linearisation errors $\procLinCovIt{i}_{\ts}$ and $\measLinCovIt{i}_{\ts}$.